 As family structures grow increasingly complex, parties other than parents sometimes wish to seek custody of a child.
 If you are considering seeking custody or visitation of a child as a third party, you need the help of an experienced family law attorney.

-At Julius and Shaughnessy, we have the experience to take complex Minnesota family law cases such as third-party custody and visitation.
+At Julius Law Offices, we have the experience to take complex Minnesota family law cases such as third-party custody and visitation.
 Speak with one of our lawyers as soon as possible to learn about your rights as a third party.
 Call our Prior Lake grandparents’ rights lawyers at 952-479-5582 or 800-653-9658 for a free consultation.

 Grandparents And Stepparents Who Seek Custody And Visitation